dtolpin/offtopia.net/content/academic.md

 title: "Academic"
 ---

-I am a visiting faculty member of the Computer Science department at the Ben-Gurion University of the Negev, Israel.
+In years 2019-2025 I was a visiting faculty member of the Computer Science department at the Ben-Gurion University of the Negev, Israel.
-This means that I advise research students and collaborate on research, but am not get paid by the university.
-Everyone is happy.

 ## Research interests